mixelpixel/yahtzee/README.md

 I'd like to also use Rspec for Test/Behavioral Driven Development
 http://rspec.info/
 ...and will be setting it up in a win7 environment.

+per Hoyle's:
+5 dice
+2 - 10 players
+12 rounds
+each player has 1 turn in each each round
+a turn consists of 3 rolls of the dice; at any time the player may stand or pickup and reroll any dice (for three rolls)
+at the end of each turn, the player designates a score from the dice.
+the scoree goes to one of 12 categories

+Yahtzee - 5 of a kind
+big straight - 5 in a row
+little straight - 4 in a row
+four of a kind
+(three of a kind?)
+Full House  - 2 of a kind and three of a kind
+Choice (Chance) - sum of all dice

+(The following all sum the particular dice)
+Sixes
+Fives
+Fours
+Threes
+Deuces (Twos)
+Aces (Ones)

+If the player has no qualifying dice, they must enter a zero in one of the categories.
+Each category can only be scored once per game.

+high score wins!